 Where are pandan waffles available?

 Pandan waffles are available widely in Vietnam, something that I saw frequently during our last trip, but the hard part is finding the perfect waffle with a balance of extra chewiness on the inside and crunch on the outside while giving you ample flavors of pandan and coconut.

-I am lucky that we have restaurants like Lee’s or Bambu (the latter is our favorite waffle) nearby, but I wanted to figure out a homemade recipe that I can make at home.
+I am lucky that we have restaurants like Lee’s or Bambu (the latter is my favorite waffle) nearby, but I wanted to figure out a homemade recipe that I can make at home.
 Being a quality control freak, I also like that I can make the waffle perfect to my needs.

 I went through so many iterations of this recipe and learned a lot of how to perfect this balance between a nice crispy outer layer and a chewy and fluffy center.
 Here are some of my lessons learned.

-Or not using tapioca flour made it super crispy, but not gooey enough.
-To achieve this balance, I use a combination of tapioca starch, rice flour (not glutinous rice flour), and wheat flour.
+Not using tapioca starch in the recipe at all made it super crispy, but not gooey enough.
+To achieve this balance, I use a combination of tapioca starch, rice flour (not glutinous rice flour), and all-purpose wheat flour.

-I like to sift the dry ingredients into the wet batter because this makes a smoother batter without over-mixing.
-Resting your batter for one hour is also necessary in order to get that fluffy texture–I know it’s tempting to skip this step, but trust the process!
+Sift the dry ingredients into the wet batter because this makes a smoother batter without over-mixing.
+Resting your batter for one hour is necessary in order to get that fluffy texture–I know it’s tempting to skip this step, but trust the process!

 Use real pandan leaves instead of pre-made extract.
 It’s gives a much fresher flavor you just can’t get from the artificial extract.
 You can see in the recipe below, and also on my bánh kẹp recipe where we extract flavor from pandan leaves.
 If you can’t find fresh leaves, you can also buy artificial pandan extract online.

 Saving the batter: The beauty of this batter is that you can make it ahead of time, since it stores for about one week in the fridge covered in an airtight container.
 That is, if you can restrain yourself from eating it all.